swiftlang/swift-evolution/proposals/nnnn-async-await.md

 From the caller's perspective, `async` calls behave similarly to synchronous calls, except that they may execute on a different executor, requiring the task to be briefly suspended.
 Note also that the duration of `inout` accesses is potentially much longer due to the suspension over the call, so `inout` references to shared mutable state that is not sufficiently isolated are more likely to produce a dynamic exclusivity violation.

-### Cancellation

-A task can be cancelled asynchronously by any context that has a reference to a task or one of its parent tasks.
-However, the effect of cancellation on the task is cooperative and synchronous.
-Cancellation sets a flag in the task which marks it as having been cancelled; once this flag is set, it is never cleared.
-Executing a suspension point alone does not check cancellation.
-Operations running synchronously as part of the task can check this flag and are conventionally expected to throw a `CancellationError`.
-As with thrown errors, `defer` blocks are still executed when a task is cancelled, allowing code to introduce cleanup logic.

-No information is passed to the task about why it was cancelled.
-A task may be cancelled for many reasons, and additional reasons may accrue after the initial cancellation (for example, if the task fails to immediately exit, it may pass a deadline).
-The goal of cancellation is to allow tasks to be cancelled in a lightweight way, not to be a secondary method of inter-task communication.

 ## Detailed design